-A Brief On QuickBooks Desktop Condense Data Utility
+A Brief On QuickBooks Condense Data Utility in Desktop Application

 Factors To Consider Before Condensing QuickBooks Data File

 It’s essential for you to stay assured that condensing is amongst one of the favorable options when it comes to your company file.
-Taking all this into consideration, below we have listed several facts related to the QuickBooks condense data utility that will help you get a clear picture of the functionality of this tool:
+Taking all this into consideration, below we have listed several facts related to the QuickBooks File Condense Utility that will help you get a clear picture of the functionality of this tool:

 - The size of your company file might be large.